fumofumoenjoyer/.config/README.md

 To use my zshrc and my prompt add a dot on the start of histfile and zshrc and move them to the home directory with the prompt.json file.

+To theme GTK apps use lxappearance, tokyo night theme is preinstalled.

 To theme Qt/KDE apps do this:

 Edit /etc/environment as root by sudo nano /etc/environment and add the line QT_STYLE_OVERRIDE=kvantum and save.

-Then select your theme in kvantum catupucchin themes are preinstalled since there is no tokyo-night for kvantum in the AUR.
+Then select your theme in kvantum, catupucchin themes are preinstalled since there is no tokyo-night for kvantum in the AUR.

 ## Binds
 SUPER + Return  = Kitty Terminal Emulator